Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 No, it'd be bad for the story.

-It would sort of put it down.
+It would sort of put it down on her.

-No, she did make it.
+She did make it.

 Still beating 80 days.